-If we record and capture an image of your vehicle in the Congestion Charge zone and our records show that you've not paid the daily charge by midnight on the following charging day, we will issue a PCN to the registered keeper of the vehicle.
-This will outline the penalty charge that must be paid for the contravention date.
+If we record and capture an image of your vehicle in the Congestion Charge zone and our records show that you've not paid the daily charge by midnight on third Charging Day following it, we will issue a PCN to the registered keeper of the vehicle.

 Don't ignore the PCN even if you believe you have paid the charge, are exempt or registered for a 100% discount.

 You have 28 days from the date of service of your PCN to either:

 If you pay within 14 days of the date of service you will receive a 50% discount, the amount that must be paid being the discounted amount for the contravention date.

 Under the Interpretation Act 1978 s.7, unless the contrary is proved, service is deemed to have been effected at the time when the PCN would be delivered in the ordinary course of post.